This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Orange Cake Recipe

-• Ready in a Jiffy: Got 30 minutes?
+- Ready in a Jiffy: Got 30 minutes?
 That’s all you need.
-This cake doesn’t keep you waiting; it’s prepped and baked in less time than it takes to watch an episode of your favorite show.
+This cake is prepped and baked in less time than it takes to watch your favorite show.

-• Adaptable to Your Pantry: No exotic ingredients required.
-Everything you need is likely already in your pantry or just a short trip to the grocery store away.
+- Adaptable to Your Pantry: No exotic ingredients required.
+Everything you need is likely in your pantry or a short trip to the grocery store away.

-• Perfectly Portioned: No leftovers, no waste.
-This small cake recipe serves one to two people, making it a perfect intimate treat for solo enjoyment or sharing.
+- Perfectly Portioned: No leftovers, no waste.
+This small cake serves one to two people, making it perfect for solo enjoyment or sharing.

 RELATED: 20 Single Serving Breakfast Recipes Worth Waking Up To